ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       - Retrieve from the Group Manager the Group Manager's new authentication credential (see {{Section 9.5 of I-D.ietf-ace-key-groupcomm-oscore}}).
 The new Group Manager's authentication credential is in the indicated format used in the OSCORE group.
 The new authentication credential as well as the included public key are compatible with the indicated algorithms and parameters.

+As discussed above, after the group configuration has been updated, some group members may leave the OSCORE group and rejoin it.
+Shortly following an update of group configuration, the Group Manager SHOULD prioritize the re-join of such current group members before processing Join Requests from other, new group members.

 ## Selective Update of a Group Configuration ## {#configuration-resource-patch}

 This operation MAY be supported by the Group Manager and an Administrator.